MouseLand/facemap/README.md

 pip uninstall torch
 ~~~

 Follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version to install.
 The Anaconda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
-For instance this command will install the 11.3 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because cellpose doesn't require them):
+For instance this command will install the 11.3 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because facemap doesn't require them):

 ~~~
 conda install pytorch==1.12.1 cudatoolkit=11.3 -c pytorch